Azure/azure-functions-templates/Templates/BlobTrigger-CSharp/readme.md

-# BlobTrigger - Node
+# BlobTrigger - C#

 The `BlobTrigger` makes it incredibly easy to react to new Blobs inside of Azure Blob Storage.
-This sample demostrates a simple use case of processing data from a given Blob using Node.
+This sample demostrates a simple use case of processing data from a given Blob using C#.

 ## How it works